haldean/resume/resume.md

 - Teaching assistant for Computer Science Theory, Spring 2011
 - Teaching assistant for Programming in Matlab, Fall 2011
 - Teaching assistant for Computer Science Theory, Spring 2012
+- The 2011-2012 recipient of the Andrew P. Kosoresow Memorial Award for Excellence in Teaching, TA-ing and Service

 ### University Events Management, Columbia University ###
 New York, NY